dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-EXTRAS.md

 Now our k8s cluster should be running with:
 * 3x rpi4.4gb.arm64 Control Plane nodes
 * 3x rpi4.8gb.arm64 Worker nodes
+  * OpenEBS Jiva configured as a CSI Storage Class
 * Floating VIPs for easy k8s Control Plane access
   * 192.168.77.2 on the SERVERS VLAN
   * 192.168.77.130 on the SERVERS_STAGING VLAN